 We’ll also be diving into difficult topics such as charging and how to discuss finances with patients.
 For hygienists who want to start their own myofunctional therapy practice, we’ll be looking at the mindset for success and all the practical aspects of starting and running your own business.

-Most hygienists who get trained in myofunctional therapy are good clinicians and love working with patients, but struggle with starting and running a business.
+Most hygienists who get trained in myofunctional therapy are skilled clinicians and love working with patients, but struggle with starting and running a business.

 This is actually what I'm most passionate about.
 As of 2019, I've started three separate companies, and they've all been very successful.
 I love helping people start their own business and discover the time and financial freedom that comes along with it.